-XenoGesis has received funding from Invest to Grow to support the purchase of a Thermo Scientific Q Exactive Focus LC-MS and diode array, and a Thermo Scientific TSQ Altis LC-MS/MS with UPLC.
+XenoGesis has expanded its bioanalytical capacity with the purchase of a Thermo Scientific Q Exactive Focus LC-MS and diode array and a Thermo Scientific TSQ Altis LC-MS/MS with UPLC.

 According to the Market Research Future® report, the global bioanalytical market is set to grow at an average 13 percent compound annual growth rate (CAGR) up to 2023.
 This is split into 11.94 percent for small molecules and 14.76 percent for large molecules.
 The projected global market for the small and large molecules in 2023 is therefore $1,167 million and $700 million respectively, growing from $593 million and $307 million in 2017.

 Future growth into large molecule bioanalysis will be serviced in part by the Thermo Scientific Altis.